lasse-steinnes/IN4200/home_exam/README.md

 - ```check_node.cpp```: Clusters edged node-pairs with number of SNNs more or equal to a threshold value.
 Has a given node ID as search key, and tau as threshold.

-The files can be compiled with "make all".
+The files can be compiled with ```make all``` in terminal.
 Number of threads can be exported through the terminal:

 ```
   export OMP_NUM_THREADS=<number of threads to use>